Howlerloud/Essex-Pc-s/README.md

 <ul>
   <li>When changing the window size of builds before it hit the 700px media query mark the inline builds would become staggered.
 Fixed by simply using vertical-align: top; to stop the adjustment when changing screen sizes</li> </li>
   <li>When the website was viewed at lest than 700px width the images would overlap the fixed navigation bar.
 Fixed using z index to give the navbar priority.</li>
-  <li>When building the website capital letters were used for file paths, this caused issues when it was uploaded to github and was corrected to allow compatibility</li>
+  <li>When building the website capital letters were used for file paths, this caused issues when it was uploaded to GitHub and was corrected to allow compatibility</li>
   <li>During the initial planning of the website the chosen background colour was to be white but this was found to be hard on the eyes to viewers and was corrected early on in the development</li>
-  <li>Originally my forms used a javascript syntax to inform the user that all form boxes needed to be filler out using a pop up.
+  <li>Originally my forms used a JavaScript syntax to inform the user that all form boxes needed to be filler out using a pop up.
 It worked locally but when uploaded to git it would produce a 405 error.
 To address this I eventually used a "required" attribute instead.</li>
 </ul>
 <h4>Testing Links</h4>
 <ol>